alecmaly/One-Click-Oracle-OCI-OpenVPN-Deployment/README.md

 This project is to simplify the process of creating OpenVPN servers on Oracle's OCI cloud.
 Their free offering is quite amazing, this is a great video by [IdeaSpot](https://ideaspot.com.au/) to get introduced: [https://www.youtube.com/watch?v=_m21FxvuQ4c](https://www.youtube.com/watch?v=_m21FxvuQ4c)

 These scripts can fail due to limitations on resources or other unhandled exceptions.
-However, they work well enough for my use case, hopefully someone else can use it too and/or improve it!
+However, they work well enough for my use case.
+Perhaps someone else can use them and/or improve them!

 Note that key `id_rsa` is saved to `pwd` and can be copied offline to SSH into each VPS.